Europe '72: The Complete Recordings: Europe '72, Vol. 2: Wembley Empire Pool, London, England (4/8/1972)

-In the liner notes for the show on 4/8/1972 Gary Lambert continues building on his notes for the 4/7/72 show by stating "Sam [Cutler]'s instincts proved correct: while no one expected the Dead to fill the Empire Pool, they drew more than respectably—somwhere in the neighborhood of 8,000 paying customers each night".
+In the liner notes for the show on 4/8/1972 Gary Lambert continues building on his notes for the 4/7/72 show by stating "Sam [Cutler]'s instincts proved correct: while no one expected the Dead to fill the Empire Pool, they drew more than respectably—somewhere in the neighborhood of 8,000 paying customers each night".
 Lambert then describes the two nights at the venue as if they were one long show, writing that "By midway through the second set on opening night ... all notions of 'British reserve' were clearly out the window" and "on Night Two in London" the Dead took "an even more fearless dive into the deep unreal".
 In the closing paragraph, the author revisits the topic he opened with in his previous piece, writing that "In the edition of Melody Maker immediately following the Empire Pool shows, even 'Bolan Mania' had to take a backseat: most of the front page was devoted to a huge picture of Garcia and his new customized Stratocaster, accompanied by a headline reading [in all caps] 'Dead storm Britain'."